ome/omero-documentation/contributing/editing-docs.rst

 See :doc:`ci-docs`.
 Note that this documentation is built and hosted individually and as part of the OME Files documentation bundle.

-These builds are set up differently to the ones which use Sphinx via ant so broken links are not reported on a separate tab, you need to search the console output.

 Source
 ^^^^^^